Bantwal Vaikunta Baliga

-Bantwal Vaikunta Baliga (1895–1968) was a Konkani lawyer who played an active role in Indian governance and politics.
-He was actively involved in India’s struggle for freedom and worked several times with Mahatma Gandhi.
-He was elected as MLA and subsequently became the Law Minister and Speaker of Mysore State Assembly.
-He died while he was the Speaker of Mysore State assembly.
+Bantwal Vaikunta Baliga (1895–1968) was an Indian lawyer who played an active role in Indian governance and politics.
+He was actively involved in India’s struggle for freedom, sometimes working personally with Mahatma Gandhi.
+He was elected as MLA and subsequently became the Law Minister and Speaker of the Mysore State Assembly.
 His term as Speaker spanned from March 1962 to June 1968.
 He is remembered for his parliamentary acumen, knowledge of legislative business, and understanding of parliamentary procedure.
 As the Speaker he was known to be very strict in conducting the House proceedings.

 He was also the founder president of Karnataka Library Association.

 The Vaikunta Baliga College of Law was established in the year 1957 and is named after Late Sri.
 Bantwal Vaikunta Baliga, a legal luminary and then minister of Law, Government of Mysore.

-Baliga married a woman named Sharada.
-They have several sons and daughters.